stand-art/jaxn/README.md

   * Allow single-quoted strings: `'This is a "single-quote" string.
 No really, it is!'`.
   * Additional escape sequences: `\'`, `\v`, `\0` and `\u{...}`.
   * Allow concatenation of strings: `"Hello," + " world!"`.
-  * Each string fragment must be valid Unicode, i.e. surrogate pairs may *not* be splitted.
+  * Each string fragment must be valid Unicode, i.e. surrogate pairs *must not* be splitted.
   * TODO: Raw strings?

 * Unquoted C-style identifiers as object keys: